nikku/eslint-plugin-license-header/README.md

 ### Header configuration

-Enable the rule in the `rules` section of your configuration file and specify the license header template as a path:
+When enabling the rule specify the license header template as a path:

 ```json
 {